-The Transform tool is used to manipulate the contents of a layer, and works even if the only layer you have is the base photo layer.
+The Transform tool at the top of the Tool well is used to manipulate the contents of a layer, and works even if the only layer you have is the base photo layer.
 A layer may be repositioned, sized or rotated using the Transform Tool.
 When the tool is selected, handles will appear on the edges of the selected layer.
 You use these handles to manipulate the image.
 When you are done, click the Apply button in the Tool Options bar.

 The Transform tool is layer-dependent, and each layer in a document can have its own transform operations.
-It can be most useful when compositing photos, applying backgrounds and textures in a multi-layered file.
+It can be most useful when compositing photos, applying backgrounds and textures in a multilayered file.